Greginkansas/-openhab-openhab1wiki/Foscam-IP-Cameras.md

 > You need the latest version of "motion" the earlier ones did not support RTSP,
 > and you need FFMPEG as well (motion uses FFMPEG libraries to decode the
 > H.264 video stream).

+>The Python script in the below "resources" does not need motion, it works out of the box (low level HD comms protocol is built in).
+It is a command line program that takes various options (see -h for help) for the camera ip, login, password, openhab server, item (key and value).
+It sends a defined value (ON default) to a defined key (switch item) via the openhab REST interface.
+It has to be a Switch item, as you can't sent a value to a Contact item via the Rest interface (Openhab quirk?).

 #### Resources

 * [Motion Wiki](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome)
+* [Python Motion Detection Script, and modified motion source files](https://www.dropbox.com/sh/86xqj2h1nyvzdks/AADdTcGxthH0ThZu4NIP3yJZa?dl=0) - the Python motion detection script is stand alone - no other programs needed.
 * [pyh264decode](https://github.com/tzwenn/pyh264decode) - This is a small Python module
 to decode raw H.264 packets with external avcC extra data.